christophercrary/conference-ppsn-2024/README.md

 This repository was created for the conference paper "Enhancing the Computational Efficiency of Genetic Programming through Alternative Floating-Point Primitives," which was accepted to the 2024 Parallel Problem Solving from Nature (PPSN) conference.

 Python-based implementations of the proposed math algorithms, along with the relevant experiments and results for measuring median relative error, are provided in `code/approximations`.
 Separately, a Jupyter notebook analyzing the experiments conducted by Operon is provided in `code/operon`.
-Files needed for running the Operon experiments and analysis script locally can be installed using the following instructions.
+Files needed for running the Operon analysis script and the experiments can be installed using the following instructions.

 ## Installation instructions